defold/doc/docs/en/tutorials/runner.md

 The editor consists of the following main areas:

 Project Explorer
 : This is a view of all files in your project.
 Different file types have different icons.
 Double click on a file to open in in a designated editor for that file type.
-The special read-only folder "builtins" is common for all projects and include useful items like a default render script, a font, materials for rendering various components and other things.
+The special read-only folder *builtins* is common for all projects and include useful items like a default render script, a font, materials for rendering various components and other things.

 Main Editor View
 : Depending on which filetype you're editing, this view will show an editor for that type.
 Most commonly used is the Scene editor that you see here.
 Each open file is shown in a separate tab.